 In addition to conventional crime, Catherine has represented the interests of individuals affected by criminal proceedings, including those affected by witness summonses.

-Catherine has been led in various high profile cases on behalf on the Metropolitan Police, advising in relation to warrants, production orders and judicial review matters connected thereto.
+Catherine has appeared, both led and alone, in various high profile cases on behalf of the Metropolitan Police, advising in relation to warrants, production orders and judicial review matters connected thereto.

-Catherine is registered with the Bar Council Public Access Directory and is qualified to accept instructions on a direct access basis.
+Catherine is registered with the Bar Council Public Access Directory and regularly accepts instructions on a direct access basis.

 Prior to her career at the Bar, Catherine spent two years working at a law firm specialising in complex fraud, serious crime, civil recovery and tax litigation/compliance.
 She represented defendants prosecuted by the SFO (in particular R v Asil Nadir), the CPS, HMRC, BIS, the Environment Agency and local authorities.

 SFO B Panel; SFO POCA B Panel; CPS Level 2; Metropolitan Police DLS Panel; Elected Member of the Bar Council (2018).